EnnLier/IMU_Motion_Classification/README.md

 # IMU_Motion_Classification
 The goal of this project is to determine skateboard stunts based on IMU data.
-The movement of the board is measured with up to two [Bosch BNO055](#bosch_bno055) IMUs, which are each mounted on an [Adafruit-Feather-Express](#adafruit-feather).
+The movement of the board is measured with up to two [Bosch BNO055](#bosch_bno055) IMUs, which are each mounted on an [Adafruit-Feather-Express](#adafruit-feather-express).
 To evaluate the data offline, the microcontroller is connected to a PC.
 This project contains a windows [driver](#ble-driver), which can connect to the microcontroller via Bluetooth Low Energy.
 After a connection is established, the GUI provides the possibility to plot (in GUI), save (local) and stream (via TCP) the incoming data.
 This project also provides a live [visualization](#visualization) of the measurments.

 ## Hardware
-### Adafruit Feather
+### Adafruit Feather Express
 For this prototype I decided to use the [Adafruit-Feather-Express](https://www.adafruit.com/product/4062) as the acting microcontroller.
 It comes with a built in [nrf52480](https://www.nordicsemi.com/Products/nRF52840) Bluetooth chip from Nordic Semiconductors and a fairly decent processor.

 ### Bosch BNO055